nebelgrau77/dockerized_notebook/README.md

 ## Notes

-This is by no means intended as "Docker/Jupyter/Python best practices", I'm learning it all myself :) But it might help understanding how those containers are set up, as it's easier to analyze than the `scipy-notebook`, itself built on top of `minimal-notebook`, which in turn is based on `base-notebook`, etc.
+This is by no means intended as "Docker/Jupyter/Python best practices", I'm a newbie myself.
+But it might help understanding how those containers are set up, as it's easier to analyze than the `scipy-notebook`, itself built on top of `minimal-notebook`, which in turn is based on `base-notebook`, etc.

+This website: [PythonSpeed](https://pythonspeed.com) has many clear and thorough articles on Docker and Python, definitely worth reading.

 ### __Comments and contributions are most welcome!__